Earth-Hominid/local_library/readme.md

 ## Description

 This tutorial focuses on building a back-end for a fictitious library's website.
-The application is architected using the Model-View-Controller methodology.
+The application is architected using the Model-View-Controller pattern.

 NodeJS's runtime engine along with the Express framework is used to build the Web-Server, while MongoDB is utilized to construct the database.